Ellab Recommends the following products for Retort Sterilization...

 The calibrated system should be equipped with sufficient channels to accurately monitor and record temperature/pressure within the process delivery system.
 The E-Val Pro, TrackSense® Pro and TrackSense® Pro SKY Systems can be used where a large number of temperature channels is required.
 Other variables including pressure, pack deflection, RH% and lethal values can also be displayed in the ValSuite™ Software Packages.

-Use temperature sensors or probes of sufficient accuracy in sufficient quantity to adequately monitor the process temperatures within the retort.
-The thermocouple probes and data logger sensors made by Ellab are developed to perform very accurate measurements in retorts during sterilization.
+Use temperature sensors or thermocouples of sufficient accuracy in sufficient quantity to adequately monitor the process temperatures within the retort.
+Ellab thermocouple sensors and wireless data loggers are developed to perform very accurate measurements in retorts during sterilization.

 The retort MIG or ETI must conform to applicable regulations and needs annual calibration against a nationally certified Temperature Standard within the past year.If no accurate calibration equipment is available it is possible to check the sensors in the test retort.
 One method of calibration is to bundle all sensors and locate them in close proximity to the known MIG/ETI.